mani-coder/wealthica-pnl-widget/README.md

-## Wealthica PnL % Change Widget
+## Wealthica P&L % Change Widget

-Wealthica widget for checking the PnL changes for well known time periods like 1D, WTD (Week To Date), MTD (Month To Date) etc.,.
-PnL is computed using the portfolio value against the deposits/withdrawals.
-This widget is an inspiration from one of the PnL chart in the [P&L Timeline addon](https://github.com/mani-coder/wealthica-portfolio-addon).
+Wealthica widget for checking the P&L changes for well known time periods like 1D, WTD (Week To Date), MTD (Month To Date) etc.,.
+P&L is computed using the portfolio value against the deposits/withdrawals.
+This widget is an inspiration from one of the P&L chart in the [P&L Timeline addon](https://github.com/mani-coder/wealthica-portfolio-addon).

 Steps to load the addon: